KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/platform-ingestion-and-nonorganic-access.md

 The Zenodo download-to-view ratio is the more modest data point and carries less weight on its own; a focused academic record can draw downloads from genuine interest.
 It is logged because it sits consistently within the same retrieval-over-browsing pattern, not because it is anomalous in isolation.
 Calibrating it honestly is itself protective: the record's strength is the GitHub anchor, and naming the weaker point as weaker keeps the whole from being dismissed through it.

+## The Engagement Floor

+Positive organic engagement across the secondary platforms is effectively nil, and precision here matters.
+On Facebook, across both the Aelion Kannon and Zenetism pages, the only likes came from a family member, which the originator discounts.
+Medium recorded none at last review.
+The one or two likes on Instagram and X came from profiles that appeared automated and bore no coherent relation.
+This is not partial engagement; it is a floor — the few positive signals are familial or non-organic.

+The silence is positive-engagement silence, and it should not be read as a claim that the work drew no human attention at all.
+It drew active human opposition, particularly early on — sustained on Substack, present on Instagram and X — including at least one individual who followed the originator across platforms and, after being blocked, sent a personal email.
+That history is a distinct thread: active hostility, not automated access.
+It belongs in its own record rather than folded into this channel log.
+Its relevance here is only to keep the present record exact — the absence is of *accountable* relation, not of all notice.

 ## Conclusion

 The combined record establishes the channel condition: **access without accountable relation**.
-The corpus is retrieved, cloned, downloaded, and routed at volumes and in ratios that do not match the public silence around it.
+The corpus is retrieved, cloned, downloaded, and routed at volumes and in ratios that do not match the absence of accountable public relation around it.
 This does not name a downstream actor and does not need to.
 It supplies the documented mechanism by which the originator's published structure can enter downstream systems — human-read or model-mediated — stripped of attribution.

 Maintained as an ongoing log.
 Figures are appended as captured.